damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/social-media/index.md

     -   If this is a first time feature request: Ask them to submit a feature request on the issue tracker for [GitLab CE](https://gitlab.com/gitlab-org/gitlab-ce/issues) or [GitLab EE](https://gitlab.com/gitlab-org/gitlab-ee/issues) and add the label <code>feature proposal</code>

     -   If there’s an existing feature request, ask the user to vote on the request with a link to the feature request.

-    -   If we’re accepting merge requests, tell them.
+    -   If we’re accepting merge requests, tell them with a link to the feature request.
 Often the feature request thread will indicate that as well.

 -   Bug reports: I think I’ve discovered a bug.

     -   Bug reports are welcome.
 Direct them to this guide on reporting a bug. <https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md>

 -   Product specific questions: I need some help with X.

     -   Check if there is existing documentation and reply with a link if there is.

-    -   GitLab.com - Ask the user to add the Issue to our GitLab.com Support Forum. https://gitlab.com/gitlab-com/support-forum/issues
+    -   GitLab.com specific: Ask the user to add the Issue to our GitLab.com Support Forum. https://gitlab.com/gitlab-com/support-forum/issues

     -   GitLab CE or CI: ask the user to add the Issue to our CE Issue tracker. https://gitlab.com/gitlab-org/gitlab-ce/issues

 -   Support or help: I think I ran into a problem.

     -   Respond with a quote and CC [@GitLabSupport](http://twitter.com/gitlabsupport).
 Using a quote means pasting the full URL to the author’s original tweet into your reply.
 Check to make sure you are also replying directly to their account and not yourself.

 -   GitLab is down!